 Is ESG A Good Career?

 Choosing a career can be a stressful task, given the ample options one is provided with.
 However, it is important to choose a career that is a private investment, one that helps personal development while creating a safe and greener environment.
-Well, here's your chance to do both by selecting a career in environmental, social, and governance (ESG).
+Well, here’s your chance to do both by selecting a career in environmental, social, and governance (ESG) or private equity focused on sustainable investments.

-So, is a career in ESG a good option?
-Firstly, ESG is not just a short-lived trend, it represents the evolution of corporate social responsibility (CSR), to instead consider a comprehensive spectrum of initiatives that deliver fundamentally greater impact in the transition to sustainability.
+So, is ESG career a good option?
+First, ESG is not just a short-lived trend, it represents the evolution of corporate social responsibility (CSR), to instead consider a comprehensive spectrum of initiatives that deliver fundamentally greater impact in the transition to sustainability.

 Featured Article: Steps For Earning An ESG Certificate